 Congratulations also go out to the following Manheim Township Leo Club graduating seniors: Leo Bryce, Leo Carson, Leo Jonathan, Leo Josh, Leo Secretary Kaelin, Leo Vice President Monica, Leo President Neil, Leo Nick and Leo William.

-The December 2014 Edition of the club newsletter is available to view or download as a PDF file at this link.
+The June 2015 Edition of the club newsletter is available to view or download as a PDF file at this link.
 Click to view and/or download it to your computer.
-This latest edition contains an article about the November Mystery Member – Lion Jim Fisher, excerpts from the September 1969 Shaggy Tales, articles about the visit of District Governor Deb Burkholder and the Dan Walter Memorial Awardee our own Lion Sylvia Miller and a message from President Judy.
+This latest edition contains a message from President Judy, the Leo Lair, our May Mystery Member – Lion Linda McIntyre, a tribute to Lion Charlie Brubaker, an article entitled “We Serve: An Advisor’s Perspective” by Leo Faculty advisor Wayne Kantz, and a report on the recent State Convention.

 If you missed an older edition of Shaggy Tales click the following links to view and/or download:

 Posted by Manheim Township Lions Club at 8:54 AM